 When you first tape a strip in the book, all you know is the strip length B + C. Lead a discussion about when and how the book decides on the spearate link lengths B & C. See a video illustrating this issue

 - Outcome: The book separates B and C and forces A + B = C + D only when it closes.

 To find out why A + B = C + D, we need to know what happens when the book is closed.
 The Worksheet asks students to predict where the pop-up "hides" when the book is closed.
 Students should draw their predictions in the middle column.
 To check their predictions, point out that they can't see inside the book when it's closed -- unless they have x-ray vision, like Superman!
 To solve this problem, we have invented the See-thru Book, which they can look inside when it's closed.
 See a video showing how to use the See-thru Book.

 : Why does the pop-up get pushed over to the right as the book is closed?
 What is making it go there?

 - Outcome: When the left page closes over the right page, it pushes the left page position and fold with it, making them move over to the right.

 4. Why does A + B = C + D?
 Inside the See-thru Book, use markers to label A, B, C, and D. Then compare the distance A + B on one side with the distance C + D on the other side of the book.
-See a video showing why A + B = C + D.

 - Outcome: When the book is closed, A + B and C + D are on opposite sides of the book and both start and end at the same place, so they are equal.